Seville is one of the must-see destinations in Spain.

-The exquisite Patio de las Doncellas, featuring elaborate stucco work, azulejos (tiles) and wooden doors was the hub of palace life.
+The beautiful Patio de las Doncellas features elaborate stucco work, azulejos (tiles) and wooden doors and was the hub of palace life.
 Nearby the Salon de Embajadores is renowned for its domed cedarwood ceiling, its horseshoe arcades and Mudéjar tiles.

 If that’s not enough, the rambling and eclectic gardens of the Real Alcázar boast tinkling fountains, still ponds, Renaissance arches and lots of orange and palm trees.

 >>> CLICK HERE TO BOOK YOUR TICKET WITH A GUIDED TOUR OF THE REAL ALCÁZAR

 READ THIS NEXT: 10 Things to Know Before Visiting the Real Alcázar of Seville

 HOTEL ALFONSO XIII